Photonico/Computational_Physics_Topics/Sundries/Note for Writing in the Sciences.md

 + The "rule of three's" for lists and examples
   > It happened bacause people organized and voted for better prospects; because leaders enacted smart, forwardlooking policies; because people's perspectives opened up, and with them, societies did too.

++ Dash
+  + Use the dash to add emphasis or to insert an abrupt definition or description almost anywhere in the sentence.
+Just do not overuse it, or it loses its impact.
+  > A dash is a mark of separation stronger than a comma, less formal than a colon, and more relaxed than paratheses. - Strunk and White
+  > Use a dash only when a more common mark of punctuation seems inadequate. - Strunk and White